MicrosoftDocs/azure-devops-docs/docs/organizations/security/permissions.md

   `Collection, CREATE_PROJECTS`
    :::column-end:::
    :::column span="2":::
    Can [add a project](../projects/create-project.md) to an organization or project collection.
-More permissions may be required depending on your on-premises deployment.
+More permissions might be required depending on your on-premises deployment.
    :::column-end:::
 :::row-end:::
 :::row:::